 Have you ever decorated a room and realised, although you love the space, there’s something missing and you can’t quite put your finger on what it is?
 What is it that needs to be added to tie the room together like you see in glossy interior magazines?
 More than likely, texture is the missing component.
 Texture gives the space dimension, creates comfort, a focal point and interest.

 There are so many ways of adding texture to a room, and although the first idea that springs to mind is probably adding cushions and throws, there are actually so many different ways you can incorporate texture into your design plans.
-Here are ten of my favourite ways in which texture has been used to create a stylish place to rest your head, socialise and spent time with friends and family.
+Here are ten of my favourite ways in which texture has been used to create a stylish place to rest your head, socialise and spend time with friends and family.

 By adding throws, woven baskets, wood and layered furs, you can create a warm and cosy environment, which wouldn’t look too out of place in a country cottage hidden away in the Cotswolds somewhere.
 (Image Credit)